AMWA-TV/info-004/docs/Introduction.md

 ## One DNS Server per Media Network

 This design seeks to avoid the need for any connectivity and routing between the Red / Blue media networks, and the OOB (out-of-band network).
 This is achieved by providing either a DNS instance per network, or by using “ZoneScopes” to provide DNS services per interface.

-It can support end-points with Media network or OOB connectivity.
+This design can support end-points with Media network or OOB connectivity.

-> Don’t you mean it can support end-points that only have media network connectivity? - BG
->
-> Hope the above adjustment is clearer? - GP

-It provides direct access to the DNS servers from the Red, Blue and OOB networks, and the RDS servers likewise live directly attached to all networks.
+This design provides direct access to the DNS servers from the Red, Blue and OOB networks, and the RDS servers likewise live directly attached to all networks.

 Three independent DNS configs are needed, Red, Blue and OOB.
 Each pair of DNS servers can work in Primary/Secondary mode if resilience is needed.
 The Master / Slave configuration ensures that they are running consistent setups.